sachits21/Postgres-Sensor-Visualization/README.md

    - Docker (to be able to run this web dashboard on any machine quickly)
 2. **How to run this code:**
    - Open the docker app, run docker compose up and on your browser go to http://localhost:8000/
+3. **Challenges:**
+   - A problem we ran into early on was the absence of `requirements.txt` for cleaner dependency installation in the Dockerfile.
+We           created a `requirements.txt` to address this
+   - Another issue was having an outdated operating system for the Mac laptop so Docker would not run the container properly.
+To fix          this we had to update to the most recent version of the Mac Operating System